Friday, June 1, 2012

 The full essay is in Cases of Unethical Business: A Malignant Mentality of Mendacity, available in print and as an ebook at Amazon.

-No State Left Behind: Education Eclipsing Federalism
+No State Left Behind: American Education Eclipsing Federalism

-Facing a federal requirement that every student be proficient in math and English by 2014, the republics in the U.S. rushed to apply for waivers in 2011 and 2012.
+Facing a federal requirement that every student be proficient in math and English by 2014, the member-states in the U.S. rushed to apply for waivers in 2011 and 2012.
 In 2010, 38 percent of the schools had failed to meet their goals for annual progress toward the 2014 goal.
 The U.S. Secretary of Education thought that figure could soar to 80 percent.
 When a school fails to meet such goals, the No Child Left Behind law requires “a series of interventions by the district and the state that can culminate in a state takeover.
-With so many schools failing, “that threatened to create an impossible burden on states and districts,” according to Chester Finn, director of an institute that studies education.
+With so many schools failing, “that threatened to create an impossible burden on states and districts,” according to Chester Finn, director of an institute that studies education.[1]
 The waivers did not come without strings, however.
 The Obama administration pushed the governments to measure teacher performance, and put increased emphasis on low-performing groups as well as on the lowest-performing schools.

-Richard Perez-Pena, “Waivers for 8 More States from ‘No Child Left Behind,” The New York Times, May 30, 2012.
+1. Richard Perez-Pena, “Waivers for 8 More States from ‘No Child Left Behind,” The New York Times, May 30, 2012.

 Sunday, May 27, 2012